List of Generator Rex characters: Van Kleiss

 Van Kleiss (voiced by Troy Baker) is the primary antagonist of the show, a British scientist who specializes in biointerface and biomechanical integration.
 He expresses insanity to mask his evil and ambitious nature until he can fulfill his goal of absorbing the five Meta Nanites to attain godly abilities.
 In the past, he was responsible for the deaths of Cesar and Rex's parents, Rafael and Violetta, by trapping them inside as the nanite reactor exploded.
 He appears to know about Rex and his forgotten past, and that Rex's older brother Cesar seemingly caused the nanite incident five years prior.
 He saw the Nanite Event as the dawn of a new golden age for evolved humankind, and seeks to create a planet populated by E.V.O.s. regardless of their weakness or frailties.
 Like Rex, he is able to control his nanites, but his mutation is unstable and requires a constant supply of fresh nanites for survival by extracting them from other E.V.O.s., who are petrified in the process.
 Upon acquiring Rex's batch of fully programmed original nanites, he gains the ability to create and control E.V.O.s, a mutation which becomes permanent if not cured by Rex in less than an hour.
 After Breach's portal-making ability is increased by the amp pack he made for her, he is sent to the ancient past, where he was present in the primitive eras of Egypt and met Emperor Septimius Severus.
-He managed to create an Egyptian E.V.O. called G'raan Set in a makeshift laboratory, then preserved himself in a chamber that stored his unstable nanites and ensured he was able to survive to the present.
+He managed to create an Egyptian E.V.O. called Gharun Set in a makeshift laboratory, then preserved himself in a chamber that stored his unstable nanites and ensured he was able to survive to the present.
 After being defeated, his golden gauntlet is destroyed and he is taken to Breach's pocket dimension of Greenville, Ohio.